Recipes » Oven Baked Brisket

 Can this oven beef brisket recipe be cooked on a grill?

-Yes, oven-baked brisket is amazing when cooked on a grill just like you would an oven, low and slow.
+Yes, oven-baked brisket is amazing when cooked on a grill just like you would in an oven, low and slow.

 Why do you cut brisket across the grain?